googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

     <td><code>queryDimensionIndex</code></a></td>
     <td><code>number</code></a></td>
     <td>
       There are cases where you want to strip the query string from the URL, but you still want to record what query string was originally there, so you can report on those values separately.
-When specifying a <code>queryDimensionIndex</code> value, the stripped query string will be set on the custom dimension at the specified index.
+You can do this by creating a new <a href=""https://support.google.com/analytics/answer/2709829>custom dimension</a> in Google Analytics.
+Set the dimension's <a href="https://support.google.com/analytics/answer/2709828#example-hit">scope</a> to "hit", and then set the index of the newly created dimension as the <code>queryDimensionIndex</code> option.
+Once set, the stripped query string will be set on the custom dimension at the specified index.
     </td>
   </tr>
   <tr valign="top">